dkleftogi/cfDNA_AnalysisPipeline/README.md

-# Detection of genomic alterations using error-corrected cfDNA sequencing
+# Detection of genomic alterations with error-corrected cfDNA sequencing

 Several recent studies have demonstrated the ability of cfDNA sequencing to provide early prognostication, better molecular profiling and monitoring of disease dynamics with many applications in genomic-driven oncology.